Quentin Sims: Professional career

-New England Patriots

 Sims signed as an undrafted free agent with the New England Patriots on July 19, 2013.
 He played in all four of the Patriots preseason games before he was cut on August 31, 2013.
 On September 2, 2013, Sims was signed to the Patriots practice squad.
 He was cut on September 10, 2013.

-Orlando Predators

-Sims was assigned to the Orlando Predators in 2013.
+Sims was assigned to the Orlando Predators of the Arena Football League (AFL) in 2013.
 Sims was activated from other league exempt status on May 12, 2014.
 However, he was placed on the refused to report list on May 13.
 He was placed on reassignment on June 6, 2014.

-Winnipeg Blue Bombers

-Sims signed with the Winnipeg Blue Bombers on February 5, 2014.
+Sims signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) on February 5, 2014.
 He was cut on May 1, 2014.

-Arizona Rattlers

-Sims was assigned to the Arizona Rattlers on June 24, 2015.
+Sims was assigned to the AFL's Arizona Rattlers on June 24, 2015.
 Sims was activated On June 6, 2015, and appeared in the Rattlers final game of the season scoring two touchdowns.
 He played in the Rattlers National Conference Semifinals but did not play in the National Conference Championship loss to the San Jose SaberCats.
 On October 12, 2015, the Rattlers picked up Sims' rookie option, but on November 5, 2015, Sims was placed on recallable reassignment.

-Cleveland Gladiators

-On February 5, 2016, Sims was assigned to the Cleveland Gladiators.
+On February 5, 2016, Sims was assigned to the Cleveland Gladiators of the AFL.
 Sims recorded career highs in all statistical categories in 2016 with 92 receptions, 1,112 receiving yards and 27 touchdowns.
 Sims emerged as the Gladiators number one receiver in 2017 and earned Second-team All-Arena honors.

-Ottawa Redblacks

-Sims was signed to the Ottawa Redblacks' practice roster on September 6, 2017.
+Sims was signed to the practice roster of the CFL's Ottawa Redblacks on September 6, 2017.
 He was released by the Redblacks on September 12, 2017.

-Baltimore Brigade

-On March 22, 2018, Sims was assigned to the Baltimore Brigade.
+On March 22, 2018, Sims was assigned to the Baltimore Brigade of the AFL.

-Albany Empire

-On March 11, 2019, Sims was assigned to the Albany Empire.
+On March 11, 2019, Sims was assigned to the AFL's Albany Empire.